-Ryan is a senior associate in the Firm's Commercial Litigation Practice.
+Ryan is a partner in the Firm's Commercial Litigation Practice.
 He represents clients involved in high-stakes litigation and complex business disputes with a particular emphasis on federal court practice, appellate litigation, and international arbitration.

 Ryan has represented clients in diverse industries, including financial institutions, investment management firms, insurance companies, healthcare companies, and distributors.
 He has represented these clients in a variety of matters at both the trial and appellate levels in state court, federal court, bankruptcy court, and before arbitral tribunals.
 His practice focuses on a broad range of complex commercial litigation and arbitration matters, including claims for breach of contract, fraud, breach of fiduciary duty, violations of securities statutes, and products liability.